 MetabERN is entirely patient and expert-led.
-It is composed of 69 certified Health Care Providers (HCPs) endorsed by the Ministries of Health from 18 different EU countries.
-Additional Members, bearing the endorsement of the proper national agency and fulfilling the EC requirements, will be admitted after the approval of the network by the EC.
+It is composed of 69 certified Health Care Providers (HCPs) endorsed by the Ministries of Health from 18 European Member States.
+Additional Members, bearing the endorsement of the proper national agency and fulfilling the European Commission’s requirements, will be admitted after the approval of the network by the EC.

 At its functional level, the MetabERN is composed of 7 Sub-networks, each covering a different group of rare inherited metabolic diseases (IMDs).
 As known, in fact, IMDs are a group of more than 700 genetic and often lethal disorders affecting children and adults.
 All IMDs, with no exclusion, are of interest for the MetabERN, independently from their prevalence, frequency and existing previous interest for research or therapy development.
 Therefore, considering the complexity of the IMDs field as a whole the metabolic disorders have been divided in the following 7 disorder groups that are the basis of the MetabERN subnetworks.

 - Amino and organic acids-related disorders (AOA)